What I see is what you get.

 Weddings - I cater to the intimate wedding with the smaller guest list.
 Each approach is as different as the client involved.

 Event Photography - Mostly candid shots and photojournalism style images.

-Please contact me for more information about what investments include.
+Please contact me for pricing and what it may include.